-3.2.2 Calibration Guidelines
+3.2.1 Calibration Guidelines

 Fortunately, vessel-mounted echo sounders are widely used throughout the world in fisheries stock assessment surveys.
 Calibrations of the echo sounders are conducted regularly (often every cruise) in order to ensure that comparisons of data collected in different regions, different vessels, or from different echo sounder systems can be done in an accurate manner.
-Because of the work of previous researchers there is a wealth of information on calibration procedures and methods available in the literature.
-We will provide a short overview of these resources here.
+Because of the work of previous researchers there is a wealth of information on calibration procedures and methods available in the literature, including most recently Foote (2017).
+We will provide a short overview of these resources here, but recommend that users consult equipment manuals for specific instructions for their systems.